 - If the current value is in the worst part of the range, the bar is red.

 <meter> element.
-This is for implementing any kind of meter, for example a bar showing total space used on a disk, which turns red when it starts to get full.
+This is for implementing any kind of meter; for example, a bar showing the total space used on a disk, which turns red when it starts to get full.

 <meter min="0" max="100" value="75" low="33" high="66" optimum="50">75</meter>

 <meter> element is a fallback for browsers that don't support the element and for assistive technologies to vocalize it.

 You've reached the end of this article, but can you remember the most important information?
 You can find some further tests to verify that you've retained this information before you move on — see Test your skills: Other controls.

 As you'll have seen in the last few articles, there are many types of form control.
 You don't need to remember all of these details at once, and can return to these articles as often as you like to check up on details.